 There are over 400 types of probiotics which promote good digestion and enhance immunity.
 They can be found in our gut, in yogurts and kefirs or in the nearest pharmacy.
 Good and trusted probiotic supplements lend us a helping hand balancing out bacteria and fungi and support their growth.

-Trouble sleepers should take magnesium in the evening to promote sound slumbers and reduce stress levels.
-Before taking magnesium let your health care provider analyze your labs to prescribe you the right dosage.
+Troubled sleepers should take magnesium in the evening to promote sound slumbers and reduce stress levels.
+Before taking magnesium, let your health care provider analyze your labs to prescribe you the right dosage.

 4. Protein (powder)